AndreBL/ip6neigh/README.md

 Predefined hosts are added to the `/etc/config/dhcp` file using the following:

 ```
-# Devices that use EUI-64 interface identifiers (IIDs) for all scopes:
+# Example 1: Devices that use standard EUI-64 interface identifiers (IIDs)
+# for all scopes:
 config host
 	option name		'Android-John'
 	#Copy the MAC address of the device.